Eudoxia Streshneva: Tsaritsa

-As tsaritsa, Eudoxia Streshneva lived secluded from contact with men, as was expected from a Russian noblewoman at the time, but despite this, she was also expected to participate in public religious and charitable duties and manage the imperial household.
+As tsaritsa, Eudoxia Streshneva lived in the terem, secluded from contact with men, as was expected from a Russian noblewoman at the time.
+Despite this, she was also expected to participate in public religious and charitable duties and manage the imperial household.

 Tsaritsa Eudoxia was known to have been in a difficult situation in the imperial court because of her mother-in-law, Xenia Shestova, who dominated her and the life of the imperial court.
 She and her mother-in-law shared the same confessor and diak.
 Xenia Shestova accompanied her daughter-in-law during all her official visits to monasteries and churches, and managed her public life as a tsaritsa.
 She also chose tutors for her grandchildren, dominating her relationship to them.
-Eudoxia never managed to achieve any influence over tsar Mikhail, either during or after the death of her mother-in-law.
+Eudoxia never managed to achieve any influence over Tsar Mikhail, either during or after the death of her mother-in-law.

 Reportedly, Eudoxia was under great pressure to produce a son and heir to the throne, a task which gave her great anxiety until the birth of Tsarevich Aleksei in 1629.
-After the birth of her last child in 1639, tsar Michael reportedly did no longer wish to share her bed.
+After the birth of her last child in 1639, Tsar Michael reportedly no longer wished to share her bed.
 She is noted to have given donations to churches and convents in order to be given another child, but without success.

 In 1642, Eudoxia financed the rebuilding of the Saint George Monastery in Meshchovsk.
 She also benefited the Ivanovsky Convent, where she made several visits and often prayed to Saint Martha during her pregnancies.
 She founded several charitable institutions, and made public donations to charitable and religious subjects.